 Barclays Online Savings Rates

-Currently, the interest rate is set on 2.20% APY for every one dollar deposit.
+Currently, the interest rate is set at 20.40% APY for every one dollar deposit.
 Compared to other banks, this amount is about 12 times more than the national average.
 However, this percentage can change anytime depending on the market interest rates.

 Meanwhile, Barclays online CDs are available for various terms starting from three months to five years (or 60 months).
 It should be noted that the three-month term for the CD has a 0.35% APY but may change according to the bank’s regulations for new users.
 Meanwhile, the 60-month CD has a 3.10% APY.